Nails and Nail Care

 Nail Products and Tips to Make Your Manicure Last

-OK, it is nearly time to kick off the gloves and think nails and nail care.
-They may have been protecting your hands and nails through the winter, but did you otherwise neglect your nails.
+OK, time to think nails and nail care.
 Time for a bit of pampering.
 Whether you have natural, acrylics, gels, press-on, at least we all have shape and colour choices in common.

 Nothing like brightening up an outfit or mood than a splash of colour.
 Also the perfect fashion accessory – a great manicure.
 Don’t let unloved nails spoil the overall image.
 If you prefer a natural look then a french manicure is always a classy look.